flexmonster/pivot-ionic/README.md

 - [Node.js](https://nodejs.org/en/)

 ## Installation<a id="installation"></a>
-1) Download a `.zip` archive with the sample project or clone it with the following command:
+1) Download a `.zip` archive with the sample project or clone it from GitHub with the following command:
 ```bash
 git clone https://github.com/flexmonster/pivot-ionic && cd pivot-ionic
 ```